Audit Logs

 Get all audit logs

-curl https://app.daytona.io/api/audit/organizations/{organizationId} \ --header 'Authorization: Bearer YOUR_API_KEY'For more information, see the API reference:
+curl https://app.daytona.io/api/audit/organizations/{organizationId} \ --header 'Authorization: Bearer YOUR_API_KEY'Log Structure

 | Field | Type | Description |